anushamahajan5/Daytona/README.md

 # Calendar App with Daytona

 This is a sample project that demonstrates the integration of Daytona for managing a seamless development environment.
+## Overview
+The Calendar App is a React-based single-page application that allows users to view and interact with a calendar, add and manage events, and customize event details.
+The app provides functionalities such as month navigation, event scheduling with time validation, event categorization (e.g., Work, Personal, Others), and real-time updates to the event list.

 ## How to Run